cloudogu/k8s-dogu-operator/docs/operations/dogu_export_mode_en.md

 ## Deactivation of the export mode

-To restore a Dogu to its original state, the Dogu resource must be set to `false` with an `exportMode` field must be updated.
+To restore a Dogu to its original state, the Dogu resource must be updated with the `exportMode` field  to `false`.

 Example:
 ```yaml